 Please anticipate your needs for all supplies, including chemicals and reagents to avoid rush orders.
-Also, all lab members are responsible for recording items to be ordered when they are running low and BEFORE they run out.
+Also, all lab members are responsible for recording and requesting items to be ordered when they are running low and BEFORE they run out.

-- We rely on everyone to help keep track of supplies.
-When low on items, especially common supplies such as Taq, enzymes, plates, tubes, tell a technician immediately! - Likewise, inform Yichang or Sophia if the Ethidium Bromide (EtBr) stain is weak.
+We rely on everyone to help keep track of supplies.
+When low on items, especially common supplies such as Taq, enzymes, plates, tubes, tell a technician immediately!

+• Likewise, inform Yichang or Sophia if the Ethidium Bromide (EtBr) stain is taking longer than 3 minutes to stain (i.e., it is too weak).